As part of the MA in Medieval Studies, we offer a Medieval Islamic Cultures pathway so you can choose to focus your studies in this specialist area.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.

-You will be assessed using a range of methods, including 4,000 word essays, skills tests and group poster presentations, as well as completing a dissertation.
+You will be assessed using a range of methods, including 4,000-word essays, skills tests, written exams and group poster presentations, as well as completing a dissertation.
 You will have the chance to get useful feedback on draft work ahead of your final submission.

 This course has successfully launched students into careers with a huge range of organisations involved in investigating and interpreting the Middle Ages, including English Heritage, the National Trust, archives, libraries, museums, galleries, publishing companies, television companies and the media.